SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

     private String addressCity;
 }

-@Service                                    // If we use a service, the mapping looks like this. public class StudentServiceImpl implements StudentService {
+// If we use a service, the mapping will be as follows.
+@Service
+public class StudentServiceImpl implements StudentService {

     @Autowired